2020-2021 school year - pandemic programming

 Experience the Nikkei National Museum & Cultural Centre through our education programs!
 Explore museum exhibits and collections, meet Nikkei (Japanese Canadian) elders and artists, and learn about Japanese Canadian history, culture and arts.

-Explore 100 years of Japanese Canadian history and Culture.
-Meet a Nikkei community member, tour the educational exhibit, and participate in hands-on activities.
+Explore over 100 years of Japanese Canadian history and culture.
+Meet Nikkei community members, tour the educational exhibits, and participate in hands-on activities.

 $8 per student / 120 min program

 We visit your classroom!
 Our presenter shares stories of the Nikkei community in Canada pre- and post-war with archival resources at your school.
-In-class programs include a presentations and NNM facilitated activities.
+In-class programs include a presentation and NNM facilitated Q&A.

 $95 for 50 min program up to 35 students.
 Travel costs may apply.